apache/carbondata/docs/dml-of-carbondata.md

    ```
    **NOTE:**
    * If both GLOBAL_SORT_PARTITIONS and SCALE_FACTOR are used at the same time, only GLOBAL_SORT_PARTITIONS is valid.
-   * The compaction on RANGE_COLUMN will use LOCAL_SORT by default now.
+   * The compaction on RANGE_COLUMN will use LOCAL_SORT by default.

 ### INSERT DATA INTO CARBONDATA TABLE